Hajdúdorog

 Hajdúdorog ([ˈhɒjduːdoroɡ]) is a town in Hajdú-Bihar county, in the Northern Great Plain region of eastern Hungary.
-Hajdúdorog had a population of 8,797 in 2014 (down from 8,888 in 2006), with a population density of 8,997 people per km².
-The city is 130 m above sea level and the district area is 100.65 km².
+Hajdúdorog had a population of 8,797 in 2014 (down from 8,888 in 2006), with a population density of 8,997 people per km2.
+The city is 130 m above sea level and the district area is 100.65 km2.

+It was formerly known as Dorog, with added prefix Hajdú from Hajduk.

 History

-The city is one of the "old haiduk towns" and appears to have been inhabited since Paleolithic times, but the first written records come from 1301.
-Archaeological remains of the so-called rézbalta culture from 1380–2200 BCE have been found in the area as have Iron Age Scythians settlements.
+The city is one of the "old hajduk towns" and appears to have been inhabited since Paleolithic times, but the first written records come from 1301.
+Archaeological remains of the so-called rézbalta culture from 1380 to 2200 BCE have been found in the area as have Iron Age Scythians settlements.
 Roman era tombs were found in the area in 1938.
 Sarmatian, Celtic, and Roman tombs were located near the church and the area appears to have been the frontier between Roman and Sarmatian lands at the time.

 Avars immigrated into the area in 567 CE and Hungarian Magyars in 896 CE.
 The Ottoman Empire took the town in 1566 CE, but by the 17th century it was in Habsburg hands.

 The City Hall was built around 1660, and remains standing today despite being damaged during World War II.
 The city was occupied by Nazi Germany during the German occupation of Hungary, and remained as such until the Red Army captured the city on 24 October.

 Cholera swept the city in the 19th century and in 1843 Hajdúdorog was divided into the seven municipalities.
 The town's history is presented in the Museum of Local History.